 - Once you have a tentative green light, reach out to the organization as soon as possible to flesh out details as communications with organizations outside the US may take longer.

 - A letter of commitment from the host organization, describing the project, scope and objectives, the importance of your project for their organization, designation of a Project Supervisor, and any additional support from them for your internship (in-kind or financial).
-Do not wait until February to request this from your host organization (email connectivity may be a problem where your contact is, s/he may be travelling, time differences also delay communications).

 - The organizational structure of the host organization.